 1. Get to Know Your Customers

-Instead, interview your top existing clients (the ones who are a good fit with your company and discover the factors they consider when choosing to continue working with you.
-Then, focus your main efforts on those initiatives to further cement existing clients and attract new ones.
+Instead, interview your top existing clients (the ones who are a good fit with your company’s ideal buyer profile) and discover what factors they consider when choosing to continue working with you.
+Then, focus your main efforts on those initiatives to further delight existing clients and attract new ones.

 But don’t stop there.
 Most manufacturers are not direct-to-consumer and serve as part of a supply chain.
 Dig deeper to also get to know the ultimate end users of your product in its final configurations.
 How do your customers serve their clients’ needs?
 What are their clients’ demographics?
 What motivates the end user to purchase?
 These insights will prove invaluable when working with your customers.